Kemi Badenoch: The battling Boudica who isn’t who you think she is

 Kemi Badenoch is the woman who always wanted to wear Margaret Thatcher’s “trousers”.
 As a child growing up in Nigeria’s patriarchal society, she saw Thatcher as her heroine; a self-made woman of power who was outspoken and uncompromising in her conviction.

 “Whenever I was told I couldn’t do something because I was a girl, I would just say two words: Margaret Thatcher.
 And there was nothing they could say in response to that” says Badenoch.
 “She was inspirational.”
-Unbeknown at the time, the young Nigerian schoolgirl would not only go on to sit at the cabinet table where Thatcher ran Britain for over 11 years but would, today, be in the final moments of a battle to become the next leader of the Conservative and Unionist party.
+Unbeknown at the time, the young Nigerian schoolgirl would not only go on to sit at the cabinet table where Thatcher ran Britain for over 11 years but would, today, follow in her footsteps as leader of the Conservative and Unionist party.

 Badenoch is especially loved by the Tory grassroots for being an outspoken and trenchant critic of “wokery, critical race theory and gender identity ideology”.
 Those who support her politically want a culture war warrior.
 They need someone who is not going to compromise.